 The teaching of the English language has been very much part of the Malaysian education system from the time of British colonial days.
-The English language and Literature in English

-A Participant Paper Presented at the Sixth Oxford Conference on Literature Teaching Overseas, Worcester College, Oxford, 7-13 April 1991. were taught as two separate subjects in National Type English schools in the Malaysian secondary Until 1970, English was the medium of schools. instruction in the National Type English However, this was changed when the schools. passed Malaysian government the Education Enactment Bill 1971 which effected the in abolition of the English medium of instruction.
-As indicated by Gaudart (1985), the Bill was at working towards a common education aimed system with Bahasa Malaysia as the medium of instruction.
+The English language and Literature in English were taught as two separate subjects in National Type English schools in the Malaysian secondary schools.
+Until 1970, English was the medium of instruction in the National Type English schools.
+However, this was changed when the government passed the Education Malaysian Enactment Bill in 1971 which effected the abolition of the English medium of instruction.
+As indicated by Gaudart (1985), the Bill was aimed at working towards a common education system with Bahasa Malaysia as the medium of instruction.